-In the opinion of Bond Counsel to the Corporation, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the 2020 Series H Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the 2020 Series H Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code.
-In rendering such opinion, Bond Counsel to the Corporation has relied on certain representations, certifications of fact, and statements of reasonable expectations made by the Corporation, the Mortgagor (as defined in the General Resolution) of the 2020 Series H Mortgage Loans and others in connection with the issuance of the 2020 Series H Bonds, and Bond Counsel to the Corporation has assumed compliance by the Corporation and such Mortgagor with certain ongoing covenants to comply with applicable requirements of the Code to assure the exclusion of interest on the 2020 Series H Bonds from gross income under Section 103 of the Code.
-In addition, in rendering its opinion, Bond Counsel to the Corporation has relied on the opinion of counsel to such Mortgagor regarding, among other matters, the current qualifications of such Mortgagor as an organization described in Section 501(c)(3) of the Code.
+In the opinion of Bond Counsel to the Corporation, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the 2020 Series A-1-A Bonds, the 2020 Series A-2 Bonds and the 2020 Series B-1 Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), except that no opinion is expressed as to such exclusion of interest on any 2020 Series A-1-A Bond, 2020 Series A-2 Bond or 2020 Series B-1 Bond for any period during which such 2020 Series A-1-A Bond, 2020 Series A-2 Bond or 2020 Series B-1 Bond is held by a person who, within the meaning of Section 147(a) of the Code, is a "substantial user" of the facilities financed with the proceeds of the 2020 Series A-1-A Bonds, the 2020 Series A-2 Bonds or the 2020 Series B-1 Bonds, respectively, or a "related person," and (ii) interest on the 2020 Series A-1-A Bonds, the 2020 Series A-2 Bonds and the 2020 Series B-1 Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code.
+In rendering such opinion, Bond Counsel to the Corporation has relied on certain representations, certifications of fact, and statements of reasonable expectations made by the Corporation, the Mortgagors (as defined in the General Resolution) of the 2020 Series A Mortgage Loans, including the Mortgage Loans financed by the Refunded Bonds, and others in connection with the issuance of the 2020 Series A-1-A Bonds, the 2020 Series A-2 Bonds and the 2020 Series B-1 Bonds, and Bond Counsel to the Corporation has assumed compliance by the Corporation, such Mortgagors and the Mortgagors of the 2020 Series B-1 Mortgage Loans with certain ongoing covenants to comply with applicable requirements of the Code to assure the exclusion of interest on the 2020 Series A-1-A Bonds, the 2020 Series A-2 Bonds and the 2020 Series B-1 Bonds from gross income under Section 103 of the Code.

-In addition, in the opinion of Bond Counsel to the Corporation, under existing statutes, interest on the 2020 Series H Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
+In addition, in the opinion of Bond Counsel to the Corporation, under existing statutes, interest on the 2020 Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).